"a quick note to thank you for another excellent trip. Good birds and good fun."...... Mrs E, Scotland, May 2007

-Plain Swifts breed throughout the islands and are fairly common, and we can also expect to see Pallid Swift.
+Plain Swifts breed throughout the islands and are fairly common, and we can also hope to see Pallid Swift.

 A large pool in the centre of the island has recently attracted a few immigrant Marbled Ducks, alongside Coot and Moorhen, two species which are themselves scarce on these islands.
-Even Ruddy Shelduck has started to breed, but whether these remain for future years, when the original population is so small, remains to be seen.
+Even Ruddy Shelduck has started to breed, taking advantage of various man made wetlands.
 Our recent tours also yielded surprises, including Ring-necked Duck, Baillon’s Crake, Little Crake, Spoonbill, Collared Pratincole and Palm Dove.

-We shall endeavour to find the two most exciting North African species; the Cream-coloured Courser and Houbara Bustard.
+On both islands we will avoid the popular tourist resorts, opting instead for delightful hotels in small towns close to the birding sites.
+On Fuerteventura this will be the Oasis Casa Vieja, in La Oliva, a settlement in the heart of the wild stony plains.
+We shall endeavour to find the two most exciting North African species here; the Cream-coloured Courser and Houbara Bustard.
 Both frequent the sandy dunes and stony deserts which are a feature of the island.
 The former is one of the most elegant of all birds while the latter is highly endangered.
 The sight of a magnificent Houbara Bustard will provide one of the many highlights of this holiday.

 After a short flight we will find ourselves on Tenerife, our base for the next four nights.
 The island is home to most of the Macaronesian endemic birds, as well as numerous endemic subspecies.
 It is the largest island in the Canaries archipelago.
 However, as the crow flies, one has only to travel about six miles from the coast to Mt Teide.